What is Bloat in Dogs?

 Pro’s and Con’s of Preventive Gastroplexy Surgery

-One of the best ways to prevent an at-risk dog from developing a GDV, is performing a prophylactic gastropexy.
+One of the best ways to prevent an at-risk dog from developing a GDV is performing a prophylactic gastropexy.
 This is a surgical procedure which involves surgically attaching the stomach to the body wall, thus preventing the twist, or volvulus.
-Dogs which have a gastropexy can still “bloat” or have a stomach that gets large, but it cannot twist, which causes the most life threatening problems.
+Dogs which have a gastropexy can still “bloat” or have a stomach that gets large, but it cannot twist, which causes the most life-threatening problems.

-If you have a bloat-prone dog, but are undecided about gastropexy, the surgery may be worth considering.
+If you have a bloat-prone dog but are undecided about gastropexy, the surgery may be worth considering.

 Studies show dogs with GDV that don’t undergo a gastropexy have recurrence rates of more than 70% and in those recurring events, mortality rates of up to 80%!

-Dr. Glickman, lead researcher at Purdue University, says they recommend prophylactic gastropexy for dogs “ at a very high risk, such as Great Danes.
+Dr. Glickman, the lead researcher at Purdue University, says they recommend prophylactic gastropexy for dogs “ at very high risk, such as Great Danes.
 Also, we do not recommend that dogs have this surgery unless they have been neutered or will be neutered at the same time.”

 “The concern about performing a gastropexy on an unneutered dog is that it “might mask expression of a disease with a genetic component in a dog that might be bred.”